Dangers of Fatigued Driving

 - Pay attention to medication (prescription and over the counter) warning labels

 - Avoid caffeine during the last half of your day as it can contribute to sleep problems.

-Contact the capable counsel you need now.
-One of our experienced staff will speak with you personally and we will provide you with a free, no-obligation case evaluation.
+One of our experienced staff will speak with you personally and will provide you with a free, no-obligation case evaluation.

 If you would like to receive news and blog updates on a regular basis, sign up to receive our email newsletter.
 Your email address will only be used to send you our newsletter and respond to inquiries.

 Past results afford no guarantee of future results and each case is different and is judged on its own merits.
 The choice of a lawyer is an important decision and should not be based solely on advertisements.

 Editor’s Note: This post was originally published August 20, 2020.
 It was reviewed on August 9, 2022 and updated for content and accuracy.